CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 Who the heck wants to work with this guy?
 He has strong, probably incorrect opinions.
 At least he produces OK code, and a few tests along the way, while taking ages to push code.

 # The Ego Drop to Competence

 ![Beginner Phase](/assets/images/confidence_vs_tdd_skill_level.png)
 ## A Buildup of some knowledge (6 -> 8.5 Years)

+**Collaboration Activities**
+1. Ted reviewed my code occasionally
+2. No Pairing
+3. Lots of learning through a learning ensemble hosted by Ted
+4. No meetings

 The big hurdle that got me from "advanced beginner", or as more succinctly put "mount stupid", was the introduction of better collaboration.
 Ensembling weekly I developed the skills to be able to TDD in the "correct" settings.
 This means code that